 Liquefied Natural Gas Allows for Cleaner Refuse Collection in Sacramento

 The prospect of transitioning a vehicle fleet to a new fuel can be daunting.
 But the City of Sacramento has proven that dedication, collaboration, patience, and a willingness to implement new ideas go a long way.
-Over the last decade, the city has successfully transitioned its entire diesel refuse-hauler fleet to clean-burning liquefied natural gas (LNG).
+Over the last 20 years, the city has successfully transitioned its entire diesel refuse-hauler fleet to clean-burning liquefied natural gas (LNG).
 The fleet worked with Sacramento Clean Cities, the local air district, and other fleets in the area to systematically roll out 113 side- and rear-loader LNG refuse trucks, as well as the fueling stations and maintenance facilities to support them.
-This effort has contributed to millions of dollars saved and more than 1,900 tons of annual greenhouse gas (GHG) emissions averted.“It has never been easier to migrate to natural gas vehicles.
-The network of natural gas fueling stations and the natural gas engine offerings are currently experiencing tremendous growth.
-Fleets should reach out to their Clean Cities coordinators to learn about incentives and potential partnerships that will help you make it happen sooner than you might think.”Keith Leech, Fleet Manager, City of Sacramento
+This effort has contributed to millions of dollars saved and more than 1,900 tons of annual greenhouse gas (GHG) emissions averted.

 Collaboration with Industry Partners and Fellow Fleets

 The fleet started small, addressed questions and technical issues as they arose, and kept city decision makers informed of the project's progress.
 Before long, the city began realizing significant economic and emissions benefits from LNG use.
 Taking over as fleet manager in 2006, Keith Leech, who also serves as the Sacramento Clean Cities coordinator, was charged with building upon the initial success.
-During Leech's tenure, the fleet has replaced all its remaining diesel refuse trucks with LNG vehicles; the transition included the acquisition of 53 LNG refuse trucks in 2011 and 2012 and another 14 trucks in 2013.
+Since 2010, the fleet has purchased 63 LNG refuse trucks.

 As with any switch to a new fuel, implementing LNG in the City of Sacramento refuse fleet took extensive research and collaboration, particularly because it was one of the first fleets of its kind to consider LNG vehicles.
 Sacramento Clean Cities facilitated connections with other fleets in the area that had already tried or were interested in natural gas vehicles, including the County of Sacramento, which also uses LNG refuse trucks.
 "Sacramento Clean Cities brought together members of the community who had experience operating LNG trucks.
 By sharing experiences, we avoided mistakes and had a successful transition to alternative fuels.
 As we continue to add LNG vehicles to the fleet, this ongoing dialogue with other fleets has been invaluable," Leech said.